Our homely nursery is split into three areas; Hummingbird Room, Robin Room and Parrots Room.

 Babies aged 8 weeks up until 2 years old occupy the upstairs of the nursery.
-The baby room accommodates up to nine babies at any one time with up to three staff members.
+The hummingbird room accommodates up to nine babies at any one time with up to three staff members.
 They have a separate milk kitchen to prepare snacks and formula, a sleep room, and a large open plan play area, including a new clam, “quiet” area.

 There is a wooden floored section where the babies enjoy various messy play activities.
 There is a nappy changing station built into the room with storage available for nappies and wipes which ensures good safeguarding practice.
 The babies join the toddlers twice a day in the toddler room to allow them to have access to continuous provision and full use of the garden activities.
 This usually occurs between 10:30-11:30, and 15:15-16:15.
 This time with the toddlers allows the transition from the baby room into toddlers to be smooth when the time comes.